 Attorney General – You can find a large variety of general information on virtually any subject.
-There is help for mortgages and foreclosure, Internet safety and identity theft links, news articles available for subscription, and a whole page for consumer complaints.
-If you are a consumer with a complaint, you can file a complaint online through the website.
+There is help for mortgages and foreclosure, Internet safety and identity theft links, news articles available for subscription, and a whole page for consumer issues.
+If you are a consumer with an issue, you can file it online through the website.

 Small Claims Court – If you are pursuing a small claims court case, this resource will prove helpful.
 Get information on court cost limits, attorney requirements, and provisions in the law.
 You can also read about appeals processes.
 All of this information will help you get started with your own claim.

 Department of Finance – This site is dedicated to the organization that oversees financial institutions.
 You can see which agencies are regulated by the department, and read news releases of financial developments.
 If you are applying for a license in one of the agencies listed, you can find the application forms online.

 Foreclosure Resources – Still under the Department of Finance, this page is entirely dedicated to foreclosure.
 If your home is in jeopardy of becoming foreclosed, this is a great tool to use.
 Visit links on the page to get more information on how to prevent foreclosure, and how to make payments more affordable.

 Department of Health & Welfare – This website offers countless programs for a variety of health issues.
 Get adoption information, immunization processes, or substance abuse help.
 There are pages for those interested in quitting smoking, as well as training opportunities for those wanting to assist in the suicide prevention hotline.

 Idaho Children Health Plan – This page is under the Department of Health & Welfare and offers an overview of the Idaho Health Plan for Children.
 The page lists the requirements to become eligible.
 It also lists information available to apply if interested.
 You can even download the health plan coverage booklet.